-More about our survey: St. Louis County partners with other Minnesota counties to work with the National Research Center on a statistically valid and representative residential survey which is conducted every 2-3 years.
-This survey was conducted in 2007, 2011, 2013, 2016 and 2019.
+More about our survey: St. Louis County partners with other Minnesota counties to work with Polco-National Research Center on a statistically valid and representative residential survey which is conducted every 2-3 years.
+This survey was conducted in 2007, 2011, 2013, 2016, 2019, and 2022.
 The data is summarized here.
-The 2019 survey response rate was 33% (1,964 households received a survey; 647 surveys were completed).
+The 2022 survey response rate was 26% (2,632 households received a survey; 681 surveys were completed).
+Please note: Responses have been converted to a 100-point scale for ease of graphical comparison.